Communication with Employees

 The Sojitz Labor Union was established in 2005, under a charter which includes a union shop clause.
-As of April 2019, the union comprises 1,562 employees belonging to 61% of Sojitz’s total organizations.
+As of the end of FY2019, the union comprises 1,267 employees belonging to 50% of Sojitz’s total organizations.
 It aims to create prosperity for the company, improve the economic and social standing of union members, and pursue greater benefits for company employees.
 They have a number of initiatives designed to improve communication between employees, and they have succeeded in creating a favorable relationship between the union and the management by respecting each side’s position, conducting discussions in good faith, and sharing information as necessary.

 Discussion with the Labor Union